 We are going to be in Boston in early July and are planning to take advantage of the Boston CityPass for a family of 4 with kids (4 & 8 years old).

-Wow, that's an interesting challenge!
-The Boston CityPass gives you free access to 4 top attractions: Boston's Museum of Fine Arts (MFA), Museum of Science (MOS), New England Aquarium, and your choice of either Prudential Skywalk Observatory or the Harvard Museum of Natural History.
+That's an interesting challenge.
+The Boston CityPASS gives you free access to 4 top attractions: Museum of Science (MOS), New England Aquarium, Boston Harbor cruises, and your choice of either the Harvard Museum of Natural History or Franklin Park Zoo.

 The CityPASS offers you a great deal: savings of almost 50% on these attractions, plus you get to skip most lines.